SylaneCpn/pense/README.md

 ## Installing the app on your system

-If you're on Windows, Linux or Android, you can directly grab the application on your system.
+If you're on Windows, Linux or Android, you can directly grab the application for your system [on the release page](https://github.com/sylanecpn/pense/releases/latest).
 On Android you'll just need to put the .apk on your device and click on it to install the software.

 For Desktop (Linux & Windows), you have to download the coresponding zipped file and extract it somewhere on your PC.
 At this point you'll just have to launch the app by double-clicking the executable file ('pense.exe' on Windows or 'pense' on Linux).